-The Credit Facilities had an initial maturity date of April 6, 2022 which was extended to August 31, 2023.
+The Credit Facilities had an initial maturity date of April 6, 2022 which was extended to September 30, 2024.
+See Note 20 - Subsequent Events.

 Any amounts outstanding under the Credit Facilities are due in full at maturity.
-As at December 31, 2022, the amount drawn on the Revolving Facility was \$1,661 and the amount drawn on the Term Loan Facility was \$2,500.
+As at December 31, 2022, the amount drawn on the Revolving Facility was \$1,661 and the outstanding balance on the Term Loan Facility was \$2,500.

 All obligations under the Credit Agreement are secured by a first-ranking lien on substantially all of the Company's consolidated assets, tangible and intangible, present and future.
-On May 6, 2021, in connection with the closing of the transactions under the Credit Agreement, Carebook issued to one of the Lenders 417,646 warrants to purchase common shares of Carebook.
-These warrants expired on April 6, 2022.

-In addition to having used the net proceeds of this financing to fund the cash portion of the purchase price for the acquisition of InfoTech, Carebook used the remaining net proceeds of this financing for working capital and general corporate purposes.
+The net proceeds of this financing were used to fund the cash portion of the purchase price for the acquisition of InfoTech, and Carebook used the remaining net proceeds of this financing for working capital and general corporate purposes.